auniquesun/project/bilstm-crf/README.md

 ## Training Data

 The training data must be in the following format (identical to the CoNLL2003 dataset).

-A default test file is provided to help you getting started.
+Show you the format with an example.

 ```
 Time P